regen-network/toucan-bridge/README.md

 [Toucan](https://docs.toucan.earth) is a digitized carbon registry implemented on Polygon blockchain.
 The carbon vintages are implemented as ERC20 smart contracts, called TCO2.

-This repository provides smart contracts for a one way bridge from TCO2 carbon credits to Regen Ledger Eco Credits Batches.
-In parallel we are working for a fully decentralized 2-way bridge.
+This repository provides smart contracts for a two way bridge for TCO2 carbon credits between Regen Ledger Eco Credits Batches and an EVM network (currently Polygon).

 ## Functionality